Conservation Krewe Volunteers

 Conservation Krewe Volunteer Program:

 The Conservation Krewe program is a youth development opportunity for students ages 14-17.
 Teens enter the program by participating in fall training covering a broad range of topics, such as ecology, biology, conservation, and public speaking.
 After completing training, Krewe Members can volunteer year-round starting in our Interpretation Station placements at Audubon Zoo.
-The second year of the program will include an Interpretation Station placement at Audubon Aquarium, Insectarium & Butterfly Garden.
+The second year of the program will include an Interpretation Station placement at our downtown facility, Audubon Aquarium and Audubon Insectarium.
 Year three and beyond will include advanced opportunities as they become available at all Audubon facilities, including Audubon Nature Center in New Orleans East.
 Students are regularly evaluated on performance in every placement they volunteer.

 To participate in Audubon’s Conservation Krewe program, you must show proof of COVID Vaccination or provide negative COVID test results from within the 72 hours prior to each training session/volunteer shift.